ngmy/Laravel.Aop/README.md

 ```

 You must run the `dump-autoload` Composer command before running the `aop:compile` Artisan command.
-By default, the `aop:compile` Artisan command runs the `dump-autoload` Composer command internally before compiling
+By default, the `aop:compile` Artisan command runs the `dump-autoload` Composer command with the `--no-scripts` option
-the AOP classes.
+internally before compiling the AOP classes.
 If you want to run the `dump-autoload` Composer command yourself, you should run the `aop:compile` Artisan
 command with the `--no-dump-autoload` option: